Air Staff (United States)

 The Air Staff is one of the Department of the Air Force's two statutorily designated headquarters staffs: the other staff is the Office of the Secretary of the Air Force, also known as the Secretariat.
 (Note: The Department contains a third headquarters staff, the Space Staff; however, unlike the Air Staff and the Office of the Secretary, the existence of the Space Staff is not a statutory provision.)
 The Air Staff is established by the United States Code Title 10 chapter 905.
-The Air Staff is headed by the chief of staff of the Air Force General David Allvin.
+The Air Staff is headed by the chief of staff of the Air Force General Kenneth S. Wilsbach.
 The Air Staff is primarily composed of uniformed United States Air Force officials who assist the chief of staff in carrying out his dual-hatted role: as the principal military advisor to the secretary of the Air Force, and as a member of the Joint Chiefs of Staff.

 The Air Staff was reorganized in 2006 to be numbered in accordance with the Joint Staff system.
 For the most part, the Joint Staff numbering system applies to the air staff.
 The Air Force separated Analysis and Assessments from A8 to create a separate directorate, A9, then in 2008, followed up with the creation of a separate directorate, A10, for the Air Force's nuclear mission.